Time’s ticking to finals frenzy

 BROADCAST SCHEDULE

-THURSDAY NIGHT FOOTY – PANTHERS V STORM
+THURSDAY NIGHT FOOTY – TIGERS V SEA EAGLES

-FRIDAY NIGHT FOOTY – ROOSTERS V EELS
+FRIDAY NIGHT FOOTY – BRONCOS V EELS

 WIDE WORLD OF SPORTS – From 10.00am AEST, hosted by Roz Kelly.
 Mark Taylor and Gus Worland debate all the juicy topics in sport.